itforge-eros/panda-website/README.md

 4. We will review your code, and eventually merge your code into our repository.
 5. You have made our system shinier everyday!

+> Note: This project is powered by NodeJS and ExpressJS.

 ## Editing Source Files

 This project uses Gulp to automate Sass and JavaScript compilation.
 Always run `gulp` to compile Sass and JS files.
 Please refer to the project structure below to understand the files.